-On January 10, 2022, Stephen Kim was appointed as the Corporation's Chief Legal Officer & General Counsel.
+On January 10, 2022, Stephen Kim was appointed as the Chief Legal Officer & General Counsel of Avicanna USA Inc.

 On January 14, 2022, SMGH, the Corporation's majority owned subsidiary, SMGH entered into a Master Supply Agreement with established Chilean pharmaceutical company Knop Laboratorios S.A. to supply a range of cannabinoid-based active pharmaceutical ingredients for the manufacturing, and commercialization of proprietary cannabinoid-based pharmaceutical products in Latin America.